linn221/Book-Inventory/journal.md

 ### Refactoring
 - [ ] course table's name column have to be unique
+- [ ] change courses to singular route name

 ### Bugs
-- [ ] in course form, one additional tab has
+- [x] in course form, one additional tab has
+- [!] course listing table become inline after first item

 ### Random Thoughts
 - show ins and outs of stock (+5 or -1 at the stock column)
+- [ ] create course link should persist the existing form data, then redirect back to the create book form, how? this is some serious stuffs, not beginner friendly so im keeping here
 - [ ]